drchrispinnock/bakingsetup/README.md

 Really this work is published because of...

-# Mondaynet and Dailynet setup
+# Mondaynet, Dailynet and other test networks setup

 mondaynet contains setup and maintenance scripts for bakers running on the mondaynet and dailynet networks.
 These were designed for use